chenyaofo/CEMA/README.md

-# CEMA
+# Towards Robust and Efficient Cloud-Edge Elastic Model Adaptation via Selective Entropy Distillation

-[IICLR 2024] Towards Robust and Efficient Cloud-Edge Elastic Model Adaptation via Selective Entropy Distillation
+**We will release the code as soon as possible.**